kolber/stacey/README.md

 Copy to server, `chmod 777 app/_cache`.

-If you want clean urls – `mv htaccess .htaccess`
+If you want clean urls, `mv htaccess .htaccess`

 ## Templates

 There are an additional two sets of templates which can be found at:
 <http://github.com/kolber/stacey-template2> &
 <http://github.com/kolber/stacey-template3>